yminnebo/CMET_FFQ/README.md

 ## Wiki and more information
 For more information on how to use this package, check the wiki via the following [link](https://github.com/yminnebo/CMET_FFQ/wiki).
-If you need even more information, request via CMET.FFQ@UGent.be and/or Doctor.Yorick@outlook.com.
+If you need even more information, request via the Issues page or CMET.FFQ@UGent.be.